 - What we have covered so far:

 - Getting started Panel Editor

 - Adding a background image

 - Adding heads

 - Adding masts

 - Adding mast logic

 - Where we are going:

-- Building your own signal sets and their rules
+- Exploring a hardware stopping option.

-- Using layout Editor to automate the adding of masts
+- Using a mix of JMRI and hardware for logic.

 Questions?